 Learning to say “No” is one of the pillars of adulting.
 Say no and don’t overthink it after.
 In order to make the most of your time and your resources, you have to prioritize.
 You can’t please everyone.
-You just can’t.
+You just can’t!
 It’s ok to push yourself but you should also know and set your limits.
-And if you’re not sure if saying No is the right thing to do, refer to the last point below.
+And if you’re not sure if saying no is the right thing to do, refer to the last point below.
 I read a book called Boundaries and it gave me a lot of insight on this.

 Let Peace Be Your Referee

 This is my personal motto.
 You don’t have to adopt it but I definitely need it to make a point.
 In a world of gray areas, in a world where people have clashing values, in a world of deteriorating moral compass, let peace be your referee.
-Make the decision that brings you the most peace.
+Make the decisions that bring you the most peace.
 After you’ve weighed all the pros and cons and considered all the factors, which decision makes your heart worry the least?
 It’s not a foolproof system but it’ll definitely make you sleep better at night.